When is the Best Time to Sell My Business?

 Once you’re confident in the value of your business, it’s time to start thinking about how you’ll advertise it to attract buyers.
 Once you’ve found a buyer, we recommend you start preparing for due diligence: the buyer’s thorough examination of accounts, customer and supplier relationships and physical assets.

 In successful negotiations, both sides should win.
 The negotiating process should not feel confrontational.
 Standing up for yourself, arguing a suitable sale price and going through terms of conditions are often equated with conflict.
 However, this is an inevitable process of working toward a mutually beneficial gain.
+For more information, check out our educational resources on how to sell or run specific businesses.

 Important negotiators are:

-- Preparation and organization
+Preparation and organisation

 Plan, plan, plan

 Planning will always be a crucial element in sales negotiations.
 Decide what you want your minimum, anticipated and ideal accepted outcome to be.
-We also recommend creating an ‘option B’ in your your negotiations fail.
+We also recommend creating an ‘option B’ if your negotiations fail.
 Clear planning comes from knowledge and insight, so research the buyer thoroughly and take time to meet them throughout the due diligence process.
 Have a clear understanding of their expectations and desires.

 Present your plan calmly and concisely.
 Be clear about what you are offering and what you require from the other party.
 Look at the process comprehensively and be conscious of the expectations from both sides.